-Please note that non-adherence to any of the application instructions above (i.e., exceeding the proposal page limit, submitting an applicant or supervisor CV in the wrong format, submitting a supervisor letter that exceeds the 1-page limit) will render the application ineligible.
+PLEASE NOTE: Non-adherence to any of the application instructions above (e.g., exceeding the proposal page limit, submitting an applicant CV in the wrong format, submitting a supervisor letter that exceeds the 1-page limit, either the applicant or their supervisor not holding a WHRI membership at the time of submission) will render the application ineligible.
+If an application is found to be non-adherent with any of the application instructions, and thus deemed ineligible, applicants will be informed shortly after the submission deadline that their application will not be moving forward in the competition.